Event Budget Basics: Everything You Need to Know

 - Potential overages for your budget

 - Information on how you will measure and report ROI on your event

 The goal when making a budget proposal for your event is to present compelling evidence that the project will achieve its goals and pull in a decent return-on-investment.
 At the same time, you must be honest and straightforward, so stakeholders can trust they are making the best decision based on the data you’ve provided.

 Calculate Cash Flow For Your Meeting or Event

-Two key elements often overlooked when forecasting expenses and revenues for a meeting or event: cash flow and starting cash.
+Two key elements are often overlooked when forecasting expenses and revenues for a meeting or event: cash flow and starting cash.
 Especially for events, expenses will most likely occur before the first revenues are generated.
-When booking venues, you often have to put down a deposit; an expense that will likely happen before you sell your first ticket.
+When booking a physical or virtual venue, you often have to put down a deposit; an expense that will likely happen before you sell your first ticket.
 In short, you need to be able to pay your bills while you await payments.

 To calculate your cash flow, add up all your revenues and subtract the uncollected accounts receivables (money that is owed to you for services/work performed).
 This is your cash on hand before expenses.
 If you then subtract all of your accounts payable (money you owe for services/work provided to you) from that number, you will have your cash on hand.
 If the number is positive, you have a positive cash flow.

 All Revenues – Uncollected Accounts Receivable = Cash on Hand Before Expenses

 Cash on Hand Before Expenses – Accounts Payable = Cash on Hand